clinei/codeliteral/README.md

 # CodeLiteral

 It's a game that turns the execution of your program into a procedurally generated world where the bugs are the quest items.
 The vast open world is a syntax tree of the executed program.
-You can explore that tree using intuitive keyboard controls, moving between lines, reads and writes, or different uses of the same code.
+You can explore that tree using intuitive keyboard controls, moving between lines, reads and writes, and different uses of the same code.
 The syntax tree stores the values of variables as delicious informative apples.
 So you debug by walking around an informative apple orchard.

 #### Learn